Mohammed-Abdi/ddustack/docs/v1.0/architecture/database-schema.md

 # Database Schema

-This document describes the database schema for DduStack, including tables, columns, data types, relationships, recommended indexes, and required status.
+This document describes the database schema for DduStack, fully aligned with Django models.

 ---